 You can cancel your investment at any time, for any reason, until 48 hours prior to a closing occurring.
 If you’ve already funded your investment and your funds are in escrow, your funds will be promptly refunded to you upon cancellation.
 To submit a request to cancel your investment please email: investors@aurahealth.io

 At a minimum, the company will be filing with the SEC and posting on its website an annual report, along with certified financial statements.
 Those should be available 120 days after the fiscal year end.
 If the company meets a reporting exception, or eventually has to file more reported information to the SEC, the reporting described above may end.
 If these reports end, you may not continually have current financial information about the company.
-The company will also send regular updates to its investors via email.

 Once an offering ends, the company may continue its relationship with DealMaker Securities for additional offerings in the future.
-DealMaker Securities affiliates may also provide ongoing services to the company.
+DealMaker Securities’ affiliates may also provide ongoing services to the company.
 There is no guarantee any services will continue after the offering ends.